-Table 2.
-Spearman's rank correlation between the convexity measures obtained via the different quantification approaches and the parameter varied for each data set curvature.
-For Dataset3, the reduction in the correlation obtained by Cradimin was caused by the dual trend 294 of the $C{rad:min}$ values obtained before and after lat = 1.
-The radius of curvature increases monotonically 295 and attains maximum value at lat = 1 and then stays roughly constant, with a negligible decrement in RoC 296 as the lat parameter increases further.
+The algorithms based on the radius of curvature produce maximum correlations for Datasets 1 and 2 but with opposite signs.
+The variation in amp produced a negative correlation with the convexity values measured by radius of curvature.
+This can be attributed to the increase in the foot curvature when the foot height is enhanced, while its width remains unchanged; resulting in a decrease in the radius of curvature, and thus the negative correlation.
+Increase in scale, however, causes an increase in the measured radius of curvature.
+For Dataset3, the reduction in the correlation obtained by Cradimin was caused by the dual trend of the Cradimin values obtained before and after lat = 1.
+The radius of curvature increases monotonically and attains maximum value at lat = 1 and then stays roughly constant, with a negligible decrement in RoC as the lat parameter increases further.
 The reason for such behavior lies in the curvature profile of the STD.
-297 At lat = 1, the AP onset is aligned to the STD peak.
-However, the change of trend seen in $C{rad:min}$ was 298 absent for the Cradimean and Craditotal values because the instantaneous RoC values measured at the initial 299 part of the foot compensates for the decrement at the end points.
-For Dataset4, as expected, the curvature 300 based methods could not produce similar trends for convex and concave footed APs and thus have lower 301 correlation values.
-302
+At lat = 1, the AP onset is aligned to the STD peak.
+However, the change of trend seen in Crad:min was absent for the Crad:mean and Crad:total values because the instantaneous RoC values measured at the initial part of the foot compensates for the decrement at the end points.
+For Dataset4, as expected, the curvature based methods could not produce similar trends for convex and concave footed APs and thus have lower correlation values.